Azure/azure-powershell/src/Storage/Commands.Storage/help/Set-AzureStorageContainerStoredAccessPolicy.md

 ```

 ### -Policy
-Specifies a stored access policy, which includes the permissions for this Shared Access Signature (SAS) token.
+Specifies the name for the stored access policy.

 ```yaml
 Type: String